 To give everyone a fair chance, sneaker retailers, online and physical stores, have a 1 pair/customer rule.
 A Rule that can only be broken using sneaker proxies.

 When using a sneaker bot, you simply assign every task (purchase request) with a different proxy (IP address).
 This will make it seem like several customers from different locations are attempting to buy at the same time.
 Which is the normal case!

 Sneaker proxies are what you need, to successfully cop multiple pairs.
 Without getting banned and if you set different billing and shipping information, without risking your orders getting canceled.

-Renting a sneaker server to cop sneakers is just like renting a super powerful computer.
+Renting a sneaker server to cop sneakers is just like renting a super-powerful computer.
 You run your sneaker bot on it and get to benefit from all the specs it has to offer.
 Better processing, faster internet connection, and the result is a higher chance at copping.
-Some sneaker bots demand high specifications your PC or Mac may not have, so renting a server could make up for this.
+You might buy a good sneaker bot that demands high specifications your PC or Mac may not have, so renting a server could make up for this.